mjbommar/binary-bpe/README.md

 ```

 The generated report records every chunk's merge sequence and metadata so that additional combination techniques can be prototyped without retraining.
 Chunk training now emits a lightweight progress bar as it works through the corpus; pass `--no-progress` if you prefer the previous quiet mode (logging still reports a per-chunk summary either way).

+Identical chunk contents are hashed and cached so repeated binaries no longer trigger redundant retraining.
+Use `--duplicates count` (default) to keep counting each duplicate when combining vocabularies, or switch to `--duplicates unique` to collapse identical chunks down to a single representative.

 #### Combination modes